milafternoon/molywood/README.md

 Note:
-+ It is recommended to use `python3` from the Anaconda distribution as it contains `numpy` as a pre-installed package.
++ It is recommended to use `python3` from the Anaconda distribution as it contains `numpy` and `matplotlib` as a pre-installed package.
 + `VMD` can be obtained at `https://www.ks.uiuc.edu/Research/vmd/`.
 + `imagemagick` is installed by default on most Linux distributions;
 run e.g. `convert` to make sure it is available on your machine.